Rossini Anniversary Opera Festival in Pesaro

 - Meals - All meals included with wine at dinner

 - Entries & Tips - Entry to all sites in programme; tips included

 - Opera Tickets - Entry to all performances in the programme.
 We request the seats in the centre stalls as these offer the best view although seats in boxes are usually more expensive.
 There is no guarantee that we will get the seats requested as availability is often limited.
 Where it is possible to avoid boxes as an alternative we will, but in some cases it may be the only option.

-The Rossini Opera Festival takes place in various venues.
-The operas will be at the Adriatic Arena, a large venue used for many events including sports and festivals.
-The concert will be held in the Auditorium Pedrotti, an elegant theatre which forms part of the Conservatoire of Pesaro.
-The operas start at 8pm and last around 3 – 3½ hours.
+The Rossini Festival takes place in various venues in and around Pesaro.
+These may include the Adriatic Arena, a large venue used for many events including sports and festivals.
+The operas generally start at 8pm and last around 3 – 3½ hours.
 We will be getting back to our hotel at between midnight and 1 am.
 Smart/casual wear is advised.
 Although temperatures in August are likely to be very warm, you may wish to take something suitable as it may be a little cooler when leaving the theatre after the performances.
-The concert at the Pedrotti will start at 4pm.

 There will be some free time built into the programme for you to explore Pesaro and Urbino.
 They are both quite small cities.
 Urbino does have some steep slopes while Pesaro is mainly flat.
 In this part of Italy, August can get very hot so do also pack some light clothing and comfortable shoes.
-You may also wish to take a swimming costume as the hotel has a pool and some sandals suitable for walking on a beach as at Pesaro you can dip your toes into the sea.
+You may also wish to take a swimming costume as the hotel is within walking distance of the beach.
 There is always a possibility of annoying mosquitoes, especially in the evenings, so you may wish to take some repellent with you.